mubarakshaik6/mubarakshaik6.github.io/README.md

 Welcome to My GitHub Portfolio!

+This website is being made using HTML, CSS, React.js and Hosted on GitHub Pages.
+The domain name is provided by namecheap.

-Feel Free to access my website at mubarakshaik.me
+Access my website at mubarakshaik.me